bassamanator/Sovol-SV06-firmware/README.md

 ##### I have a simple filament sensor connected.
 How do I enable/disable it?

 Make the following changes according to your needs.
+Also, search for the word `NOTE` in this repository to find other places where such a sensor might come into play.

 | File | `cfgs/misc-macros.cfg` |
 | - | - |